Pur3-MAlice/reading_list/README.md

   1. The ability to remove books after checking the list of choice.
   1. The ability to add in mutliple books at once.
   1. The option to add in list of books from sources such a bestseller lists.
-  1. Add due date for TBR entries.
+  1. Add due date for TBR entries to ensure there's a timeline for the user to read books.
+This could be used for students.

 # **Data Model**